This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Yep, he took it as a great joke,' Steve said with a grin, 'Seriously, I want to maintain a friendly environment.
 Forgive me if I sound obliquely sexist, I find that women in control of their destiny a delight to be around.
 And some of the best workers I have ever supervised.'

-'Necessary if he doesn't like the doghouse, Roscoe would be annoyed,' Wendy said.
+'Necessary if he doesn't like moving to the doghouse, Roscoe would be annoyed,' Wendy said.

 'I noticed that the opening hours are rather long,' Anne said.

 'Variable to allow maximum flexibility, employees can set their hours as long as they can talk at least two others to join them.
-Extra leave can be taken tacked onto annual or taken as long weekends, again by negotiating,' Steve said, 'the only caveat is that as the owner, I can't take advantage as yet, but as soon as you come up to scratch in the new factory I am off.'
+Extra leave can be taken tacked onto annual or taken as long weekends, again by negotiating,' Steve said, 'the only caveat is that as the owner, I can't take advantage as yet, but as soon as you come up to scratch in the new factory I am catching up on holidays.'

 Ordinary, average and stocky were the words invented to describe Steven Firebrand, remarkable as he owned a powerhouse industry.
 Lately, the journalists were asking, what was the latest gadget to turn the world on its ear.